 Lead Adult Care Worker Apprenticeship Level 3

-You will be required to work a minimum of 30 hours per week and will be provided with six hours per week by your employer to support your training and development needs.
+You will be required to work a minimum of 30 hours per week and will be provided with six hours off-the-job training per week by your employer to support your training and development needs.

 Please choose your preferred study option below (subject to change).

 If the amount shown is more than £0.00 and you are aged 19 and over at the start of the course, you may have options to help fund your studies with us.
 The funding you can receive depends on your personal circumstances, and could mean you are entitled to fully subsidised or reduced tuition fees.